leeygang/bam/bam/hiwonder/EXPERIMENT_GUIDE.md

 This guide covers the complete experimental setup for using the **Hiwonder HTD-45H** servo (12V, 45 kg·cm) for friction model identification.
 The HTD-45H is an industrial-grade bus servo with metal gears, suitable for accurate friction characterization.

+**IMPORTANT**: The HTD-45H must be controlled via the **Hiwonder Bus Servo Controller Board**.
+Direct serial communication is not supported for this servo.

 ### Visual References (Highly Recommended!)

 **Before you start**, watch and review these resources to see what the setup looks like: